Back to all posts

 Discovering a sewer backup is stressful, but your immediate actions can make a huge difference.
 Before you even think about cleanup, there are a few critical steps to take to ensure everyone’s safety and prevent the situation from getting worse.
 Acting quickly and correctly will protect your family and your home from further damage.
 Here’s exactly what you need to do the moment you notice a backup.

-Shut Off Power and Water
+First: Turn Off the Power and Water

 Your first priority is safety.
 Sewage water and electricity are a dangerous combination.
 If the water is anywhere near electrical outlets, cords, or appliances, go straight to your home’s main circuit breaker and shut off the power to the affected area immediately.
 This simple action can prevent a life-threatening electrical shock.
 Next, find your main water shut-off valve and turn it off.
 This stops more water from entering your plumbing system and adding to the flooding.
 If you’re unsure how to do either of these, or if the breaker box is in the flooded area, it’s best to wait for a professional.
 This is a true emergency plumbing situation, and getting expert help is key.